 How to hold space for deep discovery and processing

-Using props in a unique way that offer modifications that can help support each student's needs
+Using props in a unique way to offer modifications that can help support each student's needs

-How to create guided meditations that enhance the yin state of receptiveness, acceptance, compassion, intuition, and an individual’s capacity to self heal
+How to create guided meditation that enhances the yin state of receptiveness, acceptance, compassion, intuition, and an individual’s capacity to self-heal

 How to facilitate dynamic classes with yin yoga sequences, mantra, and movement meditations